zumrihadhi/statuser/README.md

 # Statuser

-Statuser is a tool to check the status of websites.
-All you have to do is list the websites or URLs in a comma-separated format.
-Statuser will check if the website is available and return the status of the site along with the same information exported to a CSV file.
+This is a Python script that allows you to check the status of websites and save the results to a CSV file.

+You are prompted to enter a list of URLs separated by commas, and the script sends GET requests to each URL, retrieves the HTTP status code, and determines the status of the website.
+The results, including the URL, HTTP status code, status, and time, are saved to a CSV file named "Statuser_output.csv".

+If there is an exception while sending the GET request, a message indicating that the URL could not be connected to is displayed